 CSD is committed to providing safe and quality instructional opportunities for all students.
 The student is responsible for appropriate behavior while using technology-related resources.
-Teachers monitor student activities while online for appropriateness and instructional relevance.

 At the beginning of each school year, each family receives a copy of our "Acceptable Use" policy (AUP) that explains appropriate use of school computers and other related equipment and software.
 Parents are instructed to read and explain the policy to their children.
-Parents and students sign the attached contract to confirm they understand the contract and promise to use school equipment appropriately.
-Parents return the signed AUP contract to the school.